Brian Moorman: Buffalo Bills

 Moorman signed with the Buffalo Bills as a free agent during the summer of 2001.

 Moorman was named to the starting squad of the 2006 Pro Bowl for the second consecutive year.
-Moorman also made the 2007 Pro Bowl in which during the game he was most remembered for getting hit hard by the late Washington Redskins safety, Sean Taylor, a play which is considered one of Taylor's most memorable plays before his tragic death.
+Moorman also made the 2007 Pro Bowl in which during the game he was most remembered for getting hit hard by Washington Redskins safety, Sean Taylor, which is considered one of Taylor's most memorable plays.

-On July 2, 2007, the Buffalo Bills rewarded Moorman with a 10 million dollar contract extension (through 2012), making him the second-highest paid punter in the league, behind Shane Lechler.
+On July 2, 2007, the Buffalo Bills rewarded Moorman with a $10 million contract extension (through 2012), making him the second-highest paid punter in the league, behind Shane Lechler.

-In a 2008 34-10 opening day victory over the Seattle Seahawks, Moorman lined up to hold for what looked like a routine field goal attempt by placekicker Rian Lindell but instead took the ball and heaved a 19-yard touchdown strike to defensive end Ryan Denney.
+In a 2008 34–10 opening day victory over the Seattle Seahawks, Moorman lined up to hold for what looked like a routine field goal attempt by placekicker Rian Lindell but instead took the ball and heaved a 19-yard touchdown strike to defensive end Ryan Denney.

 Moorman had a career average of 46.6 yards per punt.
 In 2009, he also had a new career high in total yards punting with 4192 yards.
 On September 25, 2012, the Bills released Moorman soon after the third regular season game.
 He was replaced by Shawn Powell.